7-Eleven: Canada

+A 7-Eleven in Windsor, Ontario cobranded with Esso for gasoline sales.

 The first 7-Eleven store to open in Canada was in Calgary, Alberta, on June 29, 1969.
 There are 562 7-Eleven stores in Canada as of December 2022.
 Winnipeg, Manitoba, has the world's largest number of Slurpee consumers, with an estimated 1,500,000 Slurpees sold since the first 7-Eleven opened on March 21, 1970.
 All 7-Eleven locations in Canada are corporate operated.
 Like its U.S. counterparts every July 11 the stores offer free Slurpees on "7-Eleven Day".

-A limited number of 7-Eleven locations feature gas stations from Shell Canada, Petro-Canada, or Esso.
+Many 7-Eleven locations offer petrol stations, either supplied by national distributors such as Imperial Oil and Petro-Canada, or under private label 7-Eleven branding.
+In March 2016, 7-Eleven acquired 148 Esso stations in Alberta and British Columbia from Imperial Oil for C$2.8 billion, with many of their convenience stores being converted to 7-Eleven.
+Some locations were not converted, and operate under the banner "smartstop 24/7" with their existing store formats, typically inherited from On the Run.
+In April 2025, 7-Eleven announced that it would convert its remaining 7-Eleven-branded petrol stations in Alberta and Ontario to either Esso, Mobil, or Petro-Canada.

 In November 2005, 7-Eleven started offering the Speak Out Wireless cellphone service in Canada.
 7-Eleven locations also featured CIBC ATMsin June 2012, these machines were replaced with ATMs operated by Scotiabank.
 7-Eleven abandoned the Ottawa, Ontario, market in December 2009 after selling its six outlets to Quickie Convenience Stores, a regional chain.
 Following concerns over the fate of 7-Eleven Speak Out Wireless customers, Quickie offered the option for SpeakOut customers to port into the Good2Go mobile provider.
 SpeakOut subsequently offered online sales as an option, and continues to offer Ottawa-based phone numbers to new and existing customers.
-7-Eleven is similarly absent from the Quebec market due to its saturation by chains like Alimentation Couche-Tard and by independent dépanneurs.

-In March 2016, 7-Eleven acquired 148 Imperial Oil-owned Esso gas stations in Alberta and British Columbia for C$2.8 billion.
-Most of their convenience stores were converted to 7-Eleven stores, and they remain supplied by Esso.
-Some locations were not converted to 7-Eleven; these locations operate under the transitional banner "smartstop 24/7" with their existing store formats, typically inherited from On the Run.